Mortgages for seniors on Social Security in 2023

 If any of the above applies to you, it might be worth it to consider financing a home in retirement.

-Most mortgage lenders have loan programs that make it possible for seniors to buy a home or refinance their current home.
-However, not all lenders are experienced in issuing mortgages to retirees.
+Thankfully, most mortgage lenders have loan programs to help seniors buy homes or refinance their current home.
+However, not all lenders are experienced in issuing mortgages for seniors on social security.

 A few questions asked upfront can help you find an experienced lender to process your application and get you the best deal.